 Johannesburg is all those things big cities are: Busy, big, mad, bad, mixed and moneyed.
 If not moneyed then on the constant overhaul and remix of the hustle and grind.
-When I was back I stayed in the Vodacom building, or Ponte as locals know it.
+I stayed for a while in the Vodacom Building, or Ponte as locals know it.
 Ponte Tower is at the edge of Hillbrow.
 Yes, Hillbrow: suburb of sin as international news agencies would have you believe.
-Regularly, it’s just a neighborhood where families stay.
+In truth, it’s just a neighborhood where regular families stay.
 There’s good food, fresh fruit and everything else you can buy on the street.
 It’s close to the main arterials of taxi routes and has Joubert Park and the Johannesburg Art Gallery (free entry) at its edge.
 In short, people are living here.
 They are not thugs, they are not thieves (okay maybe a few), most are simply trying to get their kids to school and themselves to work and are the people of that great city, Johannesburg.

 In a new film,”Place of Light,” the filmmakers (remember the co-director from last year’s sensationalist “Afrikaner Blood” film) have tried but failed to offer an even-handed discussion of the seeming benefits and pitfalls of ‘urban rejuvenation’.
 The film is really 20 minutes of boosterism of Maboneng, with 2 minutes of mild critique.
 Falling short to highlight the real outcomes of such developments, the academics they do interview — even when they touch on the issue of displacement — never speak explicitly of the divisive nature that gentrification brings to longstanding communities: